 In practice, being able to clearly visualise the space will allow new burials to be introduced in a way that doesn’t encroach upon the natural environment, ensuring the many diverse ecosystems are undisturbed and able to grow and flourish.

 Knowing that what’s in the office matches exactly what’s on the ground can be a challenge for all deathcare operators, with disjointed, legacy systems pulling information from different sources that sometimes provide conflicting information.

 Digital mapping can, in effect, provide an audit of the cemetery space, matching and verifying the information held on file, linked to a single plot location and managed within a single system.

-In summary, then, digital mapping provides green burial operators with the visibility they need to manage and optimize the space they have most effectively, while maximizing their resources and supporting their remit for sustainability and reducing environmental impact.
+In summary, then, digital mapping provides green burial operators with the visibility they need to manage and optimise the space they have most effectively, while maximising their resources and supporting their remit for sustainability and reducing environmental impact.

 Read how digital mapping has provided a clearer view for Tithe Green’s natural burial sites.